Who agrees that there is an over abundant amount of opinions on what healthy eating is and not enough science based facts?

 As I sit an enjoy my breakfast, I thought I would write a short blog about bringing it back to basics.
 I feel sometimes we just need to be reminded that it's the small changes made daily that end up making the biggest impact.
 Healthy eating doesn’t need to be complicated.
-What complicates it, is overthinking and self sabotage.
+What complicates it, is overthinking, the media and self sabotage.
 I see so many clients leaping into the latest quick fixes and end up heavier than when they started and more emotionally drained.
 It’s a vicious cycle and unless we bring it back to basics and become comfortable with the process, long-term change will cease to exist.

 In a perfect world our food supply would be full of nutrient dense foods, eliminating the need for us to have to pick and choose on a daily basis what are better food choices.
 Surprisingly it was like this hundreds of years ago.
 We only ate what was available and necessary and that was home grown whole foods.
 There were no supermarket isles full of packaged and frozen dinners that we would heat and plate up in 30 secs.
 So don’t feel disheartened if you are feeling suffocated and confused from reading so many contradicting beliefs.